 Step 4: Start new MySQL Cluster Manager binaries.
-Start the new mcmd agent binaries with the --defaults-file option so that it uses the correct configuration file, like this:
+Start the new mcmd agent binaries with the --config option so that it uses the correct configuration file, like this:

-'''

-$> mcmd --defaults-file=/etc/mcm/mcmd.ini &
+\$> mcmd --config=/etc/mcm/mcmd.conf &

-'''

 A majority of the agents (i.e., at least half of the total number plus one) should be started within a period of 10 seconds; otherwise, the lack of a quorum of nodes for decision making might cause the communication among the nodes to break down.